Skip to content

 Middleware that compresses MCP tool descriptions to reduce token consumption.

 This middleware wraps an MCP client and exposes its tools through a compressed interface.
-Instead of exposing tools directly with full schemas, it provides two or three wrapper tools: - get_tool_schema: Retrieves the full schema for a specific tool - invoke_tool: Executes a tool with the provided arguments - list_tools: (optional) Lists all available tools with brief descriptions (only if compression level is MAX)
+In normal mode it provides two or three public wrapper tools: - get_tool_schema: Retrieves the full schema for a specific tool - invoke_tool: Executes a tool with the provided arguments - list_tools: (optional) Lists all available tools with brief descriptions (only if compression level is MAX)

 Source code in mcp_compressor/tools.py